Solar-network/docs/docs/sdk/python/complementary-examples.md

 The **unlockSecret** has to be a SHA256 hash of the plain text secret that you shared with the person that is allowed to claim the transaction.
 </x-alert>

-## Creating and Broadcasting a HTLC Refund
+## Creating and broadcasting a htlc refund

 ```python
 from solar_client import SolarClient